-Since 2014, we have partnered with healthcare providers and community leaders who are interested in prescribing nature as a preventative intervention for chronic illnesses such as diabetes, hypertension and obesity.
+Since 2014, we have partnered with healthcare providers and community leaders to implement Park Rx: prescribing nature as a preventative intervention for chronic illnesses such as diabetes, hypertension and obesity.
 We have also teamed up with universities/research institutes to determine outcomes of being active in nature.

-Here are several of our Park Rx partners in Alameda and Contra Costa counties:
+Below are several of our Park Rx partners in Alameda and Contra Costa counties:

-In 2014, we launched the Park Rx SHINE program in partner with UCSF Benioff Children's Hospital Oakland by integrating nature into this outpatient primary care clinic.
-We installed several park murals throughout the clinic and renamed seven clinic rooms after the regional parks.
+In 2014, we launched the Park Rx SHINE program in partnership with UCSF Benioff Children's Hospital Oakland by integrating nature into this outpatient primary care clinic.
+We installed park murals throughout the clinic and renamed seven clinic rooms after the regional parks.
 On the first Saturday of every month, the Park District and Regional Parks Foundation (RPF) provide a free half-day at the park for pediatric patients, which include transportation, healthy lunch, and a day of fun outdoor activities led by park staff.
 The patients are accompanied by their guardians and medical staff.

 In 2016, the clinic conducted a health study in partnership with EBRPD, RPF and UC Berkeley to measure the outcomes of the SHINE program.
 Read more.

-Since 2015, the Park District has partnered with The Latina Center which serves 800 women and children in Richmond.
+Since 2015, the Park District has partnered with The Latina Center which serves 1,200 women and children in Richmond.
 The RPF and Kaiser Permanente provide transportation to their members to participate in our Multicultural Wellness Walks.

 In 2017, we collaborated with San Francisco State University and The Latina Center to launch PASITO, a joint research study to measure the impact of walking in nature on physical and emotional health as well as social connection between participants.

 Park Rx partnerships in Alameda and Contra Costa Counties